Things to do in & near Ipoh

 Opening hours: 6.30am-4.30pm, Daily

-Best things to do in & near Ipoh
+The best things to do and where to eat in & near Ipoh

 Ipoh is without a doubt one of the most interesting cities to visit in Malaysia, with its array of things to do and delicacies to savour.
 So if you’re planning to head down to this city sometime soon, consider visiting these places that’ll keep you entertained for a full day.

-This article was first published on 6 October 2023, and last updated by Jasmyne Foong on 6th May 2024.
+This article was first published on 6 October 2023, and was updated by Jasmyne Foong on 6th May 2024.
+Last updated on 6th January 2025.

 Cover image adapted from: @_milokong_ via Instagram, Lost World Of Tambun, @ipoh_lover via Instagram, @gowalkwok via Instagram